 As you go up in price, you’ll see more and more carbon – handlebars, cranksets, wheels and so on.
 While these add bling and can save weight, the difference in ride quality is often negligible.

 Many of the best trail bikes fall into this price bracket.

 You’re entering the realm of the ‘superbike’ here.
 If you’re spending this much, you should have a good idea of what you’re looking for – but don’t buy without checking out our testers’ verdicts first!

 What about women’s mountain bikes?

-Few brands still make true women’s-specific bikes, with bespoke geometry and suspension tunes – Liv being the notable exception.
+Few brands make true women’s-specific mountain bikes, with bespoke geometry and suspension tunes – Liv being the notable exception.

-Most argue that women’s requirements from a bike are much the same as similarly-proportioned men’s, so their ‘women’s bikes’ are simply unisex models with a different saddle and paintjob.
+Some argue that women’s requirements from a bike are much the same as similarly proportioned men, so their ‘women’s bikes’ are simply unisex models with a different saddle and paintjob.

 What kind of mountain bike should I buy?